jhipster/jhipster-ide/jdl/io.github.jhipster.jdl.atom/README.md

 # JHipster IDE

-This plugin provides rich support for JHipster Domain Language (JDL) files for popular IDEs and editors such as Eclipse and Visual Studio Code.
+This plugin provides rich support for JHipster Domain Language (JDL) files for popular IDEs and editors such as Eclipse, Visual Studio Code and Atom.

 ## Features